Built-In Discovery Features

 Example Journal Name: Green

-Example Descriptive Page Title: Green: The Economics of Recycling Journal
+Example Descriptive Page Title with tagline: Green: The Economics of Recycling Journal

 Keep the Repository “Alive”!

-Large, active repositories can convey more perceived authority to search engines, thereby boosting the ranking for all of the repository contents.
+Active repositories with full texts can convey more perceived authority to search engines, thereby boosting the ranking for all of the repository contents.
 This generates more traffic, which also continues to improve ranking.
 It’s a positive cycle—so keep posting content!

 Choose Publication Names and URLs with SEO in Mind